 The Board also engages with and provides guidance to Management in the development and execution of strategies, stakeholder engagement, as well as a wide range of matters in the areas of business, strategy, operational issues, governance and risk management.
-There is a written Financial and Operating Approval Authority Matrix setting out the approval limits (based on established financial thresholds) of the Board, the Board Executive Committee and the Management for investments purchases, disposals, selection of vendors, write-offs, etc.
+A Board Sponsor pairing on areas of special focus for each Director based on their expertise and experience was established to enhance interaction with and provide in-depth guidance to Management in the execution of the Company's strategy.
+There is a written Financial and Operating Approval Authority Matrix setting out the approval limits (based on established financial thresholds) of the Board, the Executive Committee and the Management for investments, purchases, disposals, selection of vendors, write-offs, etc.